Table of Contents

-Cervical cancer forms in the tissues of a woman’s cervix, the lower part of the uterus, connecting it to the vagina.
-This is usually a slow-growing cancer that may not cause symptoms, but it can be found early with regular preventive screenings and can be prevented with the human papillomavirus (HPV) vaccine.
+Cervical cancer forms in the tissues of a woman’s cervix, which is the lower part of the uterus that connects to the vagina.
+This is usually a slow-growing cancer that may not cause symptoms.
+Most cervical cancers can be found early with regular preventive screenings and can be prevented with the human papillomavirus (HPV) vaccine.

 Infection with HPV, or human papillomavirus, is the main cause of cervical cancer.
-In most cases, a woman’s immune system is able to prevent HPV from causing harm.
+In most cases, a woman’s immune system can prevent HPV from causing harm.
 The virus survives in a small percentage of women and develops into cancer.
 HPV infection and other risk factors may act together to increase the risk.
 About half of all cervical cancer cases occur in women ages 35-55.